Zoren Legaspi: Career

 He was once a leading man of beauty queen/actress Ruffa Gutierrez who was his ex-girlfriend.
 He was a member of That's Entertainment as a matinee idol.
 He was nominated for a Best Supporting Actor Award for his performance in the movie The Fatima Buen Story in the Gawad Urian Awards of 1995.

 Legaspi directed for GMA Network programs like Fantastikids, Fantastic Man, Wag Kukurap and Atlantika.
 He made his film directorial debut for Ultraelectromagnetic Love of Regal Films which was to be shown in 2008.

 He was a minor character in Agua Bendita aired on ABS-CBN.

 Legaspi returned to GMA with his partner Carmina on a new talk show, Love ni Mister, Love ni Misis.
 This was his first hosting on TV and first talk show on GMA.
 The show premiered August 9, 2010.

-Zoren returned to TV5 as host in Paparazzi with his co-hosts Ruffa Gutierrez, Shalala, Christy Fermin and Mo Twister.
+Legaspi returned to TV5 as host in Paparazzi with his co-hosts Ruffa Gutierrez, Shalala, Christy Fermin and Mo Twister.
 This was Zoren's second hosting on TV after Love Ni Mister, Love Ni Misis aired on GMA Network in 2010.

-Zoren returns again to drama via Glamorosa with grand slam best actress Lorna Tolentino and former Palmolive endorser Alice Dixson.
-The show premiered November 2011.
+Legaspi returns again to drama via Glamorosa with grand slam best actress Lorna Tolentino and former Palmolive endorser Alice Dixson.
+The show premiered in November 2011.

-On November 2012, Carmina and Zoren had their wedding, and the ABS-CBN had their special coverage of their wedding that aired November 24, 2012 entitled Zoren-Carmina: Always Forever, A Wedding Like No Other.
+In November 2012, Carmina and Zoren had their wedding, and the ABS-CBN had their special coverage of their wedding that aired November 24, 2012 entitled Zoren-Carmina: Always Forever, A Wedding Like No Other.
 The idea of a surprise proposal followed by a flashmob-style instant wedding was inspired by a remarkably similar episode of the U.S. television show "Mobbed" hosted by Howie Mandel.

-On 2016, Legaspi returned to GMA Network, since his guesting on Marian Rivera's program, Yan Ang Morning!, his wife Carmina Villarroel, also returned to the network in 2017.
+In 2016, Legaspi returned to GMA Network, since his guesting on Marian Rivera's program, Yan ang Morning!, his wife Carmina Villarroel, also returned to the network in 2017.

 On March 15, 2018, Legaspi signed a contract with GMA Artist Center, after he returned to the network in 2016.
-He returned to GMA three times.
+He returned to GMA thrice.
 Legaspi's first return to the network was late 2010, he moved back to GMA again for the second time in 2015 and the third time in 2016.